fametrano/fametrano.github.io/about.md

 "[Bitcoin and Blockchain Technology]({{ site.baseurl }}/bbt/)" at Politecnico di Milano and Milano-Bicocca University.
-Former [Head of Blockchain and Virtual Currencies](https://goo.gl/QdDTuN) in Intesa Sanpaolo bank, he is Planning Committee member of the [Scaling Bitcoin Conference](https://scalingbitcoin.org/) that he chaired in [Milan 2016](https://milan2016.scalingbitcoin.org/).
+Former [Head of Blockchain and Virtual Currencies](https://goo.gl/QdDTuN) in Intesa Sanpaolo bank, he has been Planning Committee member of the [Scaling Bitcoin Conference](https://scalingbitcoin.org/) that he chaired in [Milan 2016](https://milan2016.scalingbitcoin.org/).